 Photographer Lily Idov returned to her hometown of Moscow in 2012.
 Before that she lived in New York for 15 years her work was published in Vogue, GQ, New York Magazine, Architect and Food+Wine.

-Michael Idov is the editor-in-chief of GQ Russia.
+Michael Idov is the former editor-in-chief of GQ Russia.
 Born in Latvia, he has spent most of his life in the United States before moving to Moscow to edit the magazine.
 His own writing has appeared in the New York Times, GQ, New York Magazine, The New Republic and many other publications.
 He is the author of two books — Ground Up, a novel, and Made In Russia, a collection of essays on Soviet design.

 Although a psychologist by training, Anya Kadyrova has always been drawn to journalism.
 Kadyrova, who is now based in New York, used to work as a political correspondent for Rain TV in Moscow.
 She also covers fashion, design, theatre.
 Kadyrova's work has taken her to a range of places from Chechnya to the Dominican Republic.